Low carb salads have never tasted as warm and inviting as this delicious Thai chicken salad recipe!

-Peanut Butter – To keep this Thai chicken salad recipe low carb, you’ll want to use a low carb peanut butter (a product without added sugar).
+Peanut Butter – To keep this Thai chicken salad recipe low carb, you’ll want to use keto peanut butter (a product without added sugar).
 Simply read the label, or check out my guide for fave brands!

 Ginger – Next is ginger.
 For this recipe, it’s best to use fresh ginger and peel it before grating.
 It’ll give your peanut sauce that extra warm inviting bite that says, Thai!

 Sweetener – I’m sure you noticed that this recipe calls for liquid stevia where a large majority of recipes call for honey or brown sugar.
 Feel free to use what you have, I use keto sweeteners to cut the carbs and keep the dressing close to sugar-free.